LivePersonInc/developer-center/pages/documents/consumer experience/connector-api/api-reference/sendapi-create.md

 The payload with the `type` _userprofile.SetUserProfile_ is mandatory.
 Its body can essentially be passed empty or with some engagement attributes in order for the Agent to see the Consumer Info in the LiveEngage Agent Workspace.

-Creating an **authenticated** conversation will require the 'authenticatedData' key in the body of the payload with the `type` _userprofile.SetUserProfile_.
+Creating an **authenticated** conversation will require the 'authenticatedData' object in the body of the payload with the `type` _userprofile.SetUserProfile_.
 If the `authenticatedData` key is not passed (left blank or deleted altogether), there will be no consumer information on the Agent side.
-Under the `authenticatedData` key, you can pass an `lp_sdes` key.
-This key is used to submit [engagement attributes (SDEs)](https://developers.liveperson.com/engagment-attributes-types.html){:target="_blank"}.
+Under the `authenticatedData` key, you can pass an `lp_sdes` array.
+This array is used to send [engagement attributes (SDEs)](https://developers.liveperson.com/engagment-attributes-types.html){:target="_blank"}.

 The [SDEs](https://developers.liveperson.com/engagment-attributes-types.html){:target="_blank"} are used to populate the consumer information for the Agent to see in LiveEngage's Agent Workspace.
 Hence, as a best practice we recommend to always pass SDEs when creating a new conversation.